Keri Craig-Lee

-Keri Craig-Lee (born 4 March 1958) is an Australian, multi-award-winning fashion designer and retailer.
+Keri Craig-Lee (born 4 March 1958) is an Australian fashion designer and retailer.
 She was the first inductee into the National Retail Association (formerly the Retailers Association of Queensland – RAQ) Hall of Fame in 1987 at age 28, and remains a member of the Federal Executive Committee of Fashion Industries of Australia.

-Family history and early life
+Early life and education

 Craig-Lee was raised in Brisbane, Queensland.
 Her parents, Peter and Dianne Craig, founded House of Craig following success managing the Fifth Avenue brand and continue to run the Keri Craig Emporium in the Brisbane Arcade with her brother Jason.

 She grew up in the Brisbane suburb of Ascot graduated St Margaret's Anglican Girls School in 1975, and in 1976 obtained a Diploma in Fashion Design and Marketing from Waukesha County Technical College, Wisconsin, United States.

 Personal life

 Craig-Lee married Trevor Lee, Australian Country Choice chairman and director of the Lee Group Pty Ltd in 1986.
-The couple have two children, Cartier and Harrisson, and two stepsons, Anthony and Michael.
+The couple have two children.